UKCloud/documentation/articles/openstack/ostack-how-cloud-config.md

      - touch /root/cloud-config-test/boottest
      - echo "boot instance test" >> /root/cloud-config-test/boottest
     ```
 3. Boot an instance using the CLI, and add `--user-data user-data.txt` to the end of the boot command.

-4. When the instance has booted, log into the instance, switch to root and look in the directoy.
+4. When the instance has booted, log into the instance, switch to root and look in the directory.
 You will see the new file, and it will contain `boot instance test`.

 This is a very simple example of what you can do with cloud-config, but you can see from this simple example that you can easily start to build fairly complicated setup scripts.